FengYen-Chang/Chinese.BERT.OpenVINO/performance.md

 | Tensorflow | 66.298 | 76.616 | 55.980 |
 | OpenVINO | 66.467 | 76.767 | 56.167 |

-> As the **N best** method had some different between these two framework, the results have some different.
+> As the **N best** method had some different between these two framework, the results have some differences.

 ### Performance Result of OpenVINO IR Model by Benchmark_app